CityWorth it

 UNESCO colonial looks, a big expat scene and dollar prices

-It is worth it, with your eyes open.
-The town really is beautiful and easy to walk, and the light on those stone facades earns the reputation.
-But San Miguel has been discovered many times over, and it shows.
-A large American and Canadian community lives here, many menus and prices are set in dollars, and the center can feel more like an upscale resort than a Mexican town.
-If you arrive expecting cheap and gritty, you will be annoyed.
-If you take it for what it is now, an easy, pretty, well-fed few days, it delivers.
+Here is the honest version.
+San Miguel is worth it, but only if you know what it has become.
+The town is genuinely lovely and easy to walk, and the low light on those stone walls earns every photo.
+It has also been discovered many times over, and it shows.
+A large American and Canadian community lives here, plenty of menus and rents are quoted in dollars, and the blocks right around El Jardin can feel more like an upscale resort than a working Mexican town.
+Arrive expecting cheap and gritty and you will be irritated within an hour.
+Take it for what it now is, an easy, pretty, extremely well-fed few days where you can walk out of the polish in five minutes, and it delivers.

 Getting oriented